reside-ic/reside-ic.github.io/content/blog/debug-cran-additional.md

 Function r_yprev
   [UP] unprotected variable r_y while calling allocating function r_indices dde/src/r_difeq.c:161
 ```

+However, it is useful to recreate the errors locally so we can be sure that they are actually fixed.

 To debug this I used a container created by the amazing [r-hub](https://builder.r-hub.io/) project, [`rhub/ubuntu-rchk`](https://hub.docker.com/r/rhub/ubuntu-rchk)